Things Left to Do

 "Things Left to Do" is the ninth episode of the sixth season of the post-apocalyptic horror television series Fear the Walking Dead, the 78th episode overall, "Things Left to Do" was released on the streaming platform AMC+ on April 15, 2021, in the United States and aired on television on AMC three days later, on April 18, 2021.

-A stand-off occurs between Virginia (Colby Minifie), her rangers and Morgan's group.
+A stand-off occurs between Morgan’s group and Virginia (Colby Minifie) and her rangers.
 Ginny has made a lot of enemies and it's finally catching up to her.
-The episode marks the final appearance John Dorie (Garret Dillahunt) and Virginia portrayed by Colby Minifie, who is killed by June Dorie (Jenna Elfman).
+The episode marks the final appearance of John Dorie (Garret Dillahunt) and Virginia, portrayed by Colby Minifie, who is killed by June Dorie (Jenna Elfman).